The Best Weekend Getaways Within 5 Hours of NYC

 Most Affordable Getaway: Catskills, New York

-A popular '60s retreat (hello, Dirty Dancing), the Catskills has experienced something of a summer renaissance over the last few years, while still remaining in reach of budget travelers.
+A popular '60s retreat (hello, Dirty Dancing), the Catskills has experienced something of a renaissance over the last few years, while still remaining in reach of budget travelers.
 Though it’ll cost you just $35 to get to Phoenicia on the bus from Midtown, your best bet is to rent a car so you can make the most of your time in the Catskills.
-There are countless hip and affordable hotels to stay in, including Graham & Co (from $125 on off-peak nights) in Phoenicia; Spruceton Inn (from $179 when booked two weeks in advance at publication time) in West Kill; Kate’s Lazy Meadow (from $249 during peak weekends) in Mount Tremper; and Getaway (two-person cabins start at $199) in Catskill.
+There are countless hip and affordable hotels to stay in, including Graham & Co (from $275/two night minimum) in Phoenicia; Kate’s Lazy Meadow (from $289/two nights on weekends only) in Mount Tremper; Eastwind (from $518/two nights in an A-frame cabin) in Windham, Hotel Dylan (from $239/night) in Woodstock, and Getaway (two-person cabins start at $179/night) in Catskill.
 Once you’re there, fly-fish, roast marshmallows, and tube Esopus Creek like Swayze would want you to.

 By public transit: From Port Authority, ride the Adirondack Trailways bus for three hours to the center of Phoenicia.